-VAT applies in many countries worldwide, but not all.
-For those countries where VAT is applicable, Discogs is obliged to charge VAT for all Discogs sales transaction fees earned by sellers residing in those locations.
+Discogs is obliged to charge VAT on the 9% Discogs selling transaction fees for sellers residing in locations where VAT is applicable.
 Some countries allow sellers to collect this tax independently, in which case Discogs will not charge the seller VAT.
-VAT is charged in accordance with the local legislation in each member state.
+VAT is charged in accordance with the local legislation in each country.

 Note: What follows is general information about VAT.
-You should contact your tax advisor or review the European Commission's VAT documentation, Japanese Consumption Tax documentation or applicable local advisors in your location for more information.
+You should contact your tax advisor or review the European Commission's VAT documentation, Japanese Consumption Tax documentation, Goods and Services Tax documentation, United Kingdom VAT documentation or applicable local advisors in your location for more information.

-For sellers in the EU, if you already have a VAT number, you will be able to enter it into your Seller Settings.
-Be sure to include your country code or our validator will not recognize your VAT ID.
 Here’s more help on the EU VAT ID validation process.
-If your VAT number is validated, the VAT will not be added to your fees on the Discogs invoice as Discogs will assume that you are collecting this tax independently.
+Sellers located in the United Kingdom can find more information here.
+If your VAT number is validated, the VAT will not be collected to your fees on the Discogs invoice as Discogs will assume that you are collecting this tax independently.

 For sellers in the EU, if you already have a VAT number, and want to confirm it is current and / or valid, you can check the status of your VAT number at the European Union VIES validation website.

 Sellers located in the United Kingdom can check their VAT ID here.